xavi-/beeline/README.markdown

 - RegExp rules take higher precedence than `404`
 - `404` and `405` have the lowest precedences
 - The `500` rules is outside the precedence rules.
 It can potentially be triggered at any time.
+- Amoung request methods, "any" has the lowerest precdence.
+Also note that the "x-http-method-override" header is respected.

 If the exact same rule is defined twice, then it's unspecified which request handler will be triggered.